 What is the Association of Nurses in AIDS Care?

-The Association of Nurses in AIDS Care (ANAC) is the leading nursing organization responding to HIV/AIDS.
-Since its founding in 1987, ANAC has been meeting the needs of nurses in HIV/AIDS care, research, prevention and policy.
+The Association of Nurses in AIDS Care (ANAC) is the leading health care organization responding to HIV/AIDS.
+Since its founding in 1987, ANAC has been meeting the needs of nurses and other healthcare professionals in HIV/AIDS care, research, prevention and policy.

 ANAC aims to promote the health and welfare of people affected by HIV/AIDS by: